 Since we have loosened the ingredient requirements, we feel entitled to take artistic liberty with the name of this otherwise-excellent drink, and have re-christened it the Mula Pomelo, a Spanglish translation of “grapefruit mule.”

-Polsky’s original recipe calls for Aperol as the bitter citrus liqueur, which is our choice as well.
+Polsky’s original recipe calls for Aperol as the orange apéritif, which is our choice as well.
 If you prefer it less sweet, swap in something more bracing like Campari.

-Shake everything (except for club soda) with ice.
-Strain into an ice-filled tall glass, and top with club soda.
+Shake everything (except for sparkling water) with ice.
+Strain into an ice-filled tall glass, and top with sparkling water.
 Garnish with a wide twist of grapefruit, expressed over the drink and tucked down the side of the glass.

 - Tequila Grapefruit Mule from PUNCH magazine